 Food waste isn't just a money problem — it's an environmental one.
 According to WRAP, food waste contributes around 8–10% of total global greenhouse gas emissions — five times more than aviation.
 Every item thrown away represents wasted water, energy, and land used to grow it.

-In European households, the most wasted foods are fresh fruit and vegetables, followed by bread, potatoes, and leftovers.
+In European households, the most wasted foods are fresh fruit and vegetables, followed by bread, potatoes, and leftovers — according to Eurostat.
 These are typically the items that get pushed to the back of the fridge, forgotten, and discarded.
-Research consistently shows that the main cause isn't carelessness — it's lack of visibility.
+The main cause isn't carelessness — it's lack of visibility.
 When you can't see what you have, you can't use it in time.

 7 practical tips to reduce food waste at home